cloud-native-microservices-security

 Autogenerated login formular

-If you browse to localhost:9090/library then you will notice that a login form appears in the browser window.
+If you browse to then you will notice that a login form appears in the browser window.

 TIP: But wait - what are the credentials for a user to log in?